yakowa/Omeka-Subject-Heading-Extractor/README.md

 * You must have Node.JS installed.

-Once Node.JS is installed please run the following to install the necessary dependecies.
+Once Node.JS is installed please run the following to install the necessary dependencies.
 ```bash
 npm install
 ```